xeger/quill-image/README.md

 ## History

-It is a fork and rewrite of [quill-blot-formatter](https://www.npmjs.com/package/quill-blot-formatter) that makes the following improvements:
+This project is a fork and rewrite of [quill-blot-formatter](https://www.npmjs.com/package/quill-blot-formatter), which is itself a fork of [an earlier work](https://github.com/kensnyder/quill-image-resize-module).
+This project makes the following improvements:

 1. Functionality is decomposed into two packages: `@xeger/quill-image-formats` which extends Quill's built-in `Image` blot with new formats; and `@xeger/quill-image-actions` which contains the UI for applying and removing those formats.
 1. Instead of applying `align` (an existing block format) to images, we define a new `float` format which allows text to wrap naturally around images.